Mad City (film)

 Mad City is a 1997 American thriller drama film directed by Costa-Gavras, written by Tom Matthews based on a story by Matthews and Eric Williams, and starring Dustin Hoffman and John Travolta, with a supporting cast featuring Mia Kirshner, Alan Alda, Blythe Danner, Ted Levine, Raymond J. Barry and Larry King.
 This is Costa-Gavras's first English-language film since Music Box.
-The title comes from a nickname of Madison, Wisconsin, where it originally was going to be set, and was used for its multiple meanings.
+The title comes from a nickname of Madison, Wisconsin, where the film was originally going to be set and was used for its multiple meanings.